vapoursynth/vapoursynth/doc/pythonreference.rst

 The normal way of specifying the clip(s) to output is to call *clip.set_output()*.
-All standard VapourSynth components only use output index 0 but other tools may use something similar.
+All standard VapourSynth components only use output index 0, but other tools may use something different.
 There are also other variables that can be set to control how a format is output.
-For example setting *enable_v210=True* changes the packing of the YUV422P10 format to one that is common in professional software (like Adobe products).
+For example, setting *enable_v210=True* changes the packing of the YUV422P10 format to one that is common in professional software (like Adobe products).
 An example on how to get v210 output::